Aung San Suu Kyi trespasser incidents: Biography of Yettaw

-Yettaw was born in Detroit, Michigan, in 1955.
-Yettaw lived with relatives in California for a time until he was able to join the United States Army.
+Yettaw was born in Detroit, Michigan on September 7, 1955.
+He lived with relatives in California from 1969 to 1973 until he was able to join the United States Army.

 He served for just over a year before being discharged, spending a majority of that time in Germany according to his military records.
-His family has said that Yettaw told them that he has served stints in the US military in several countries of Southeast Asia.
+His family has said that Yettaw told them he has served stints in the US military in several countries of Southeast Asia.
 Yettaw was diagnosed around 1999 with post-traumatic stress disorder related to his military service.

-At age 20, Yettaw married for the first time in southern California, later converting to the Church of Jesus Christ of Latter-day Saints (LDS).
-In southern California, Yettaw had been licensed as a general contractor.
+At age 20, in southern California now, Yettaw married for the first time and converted to the Church of Jesus Christ of Latter-day Saints, a faith which he held until his death.
+During this time, he was licensed as a general contractor.

+In 1993, he moved to Missouri and graduated from Drury University in 1997, cum laude.
+He earned degrees there in biology, psychology, and criminal justice He then worked as a tour bus driver at Fort Leonard Wood.

-As of 2009, Yettaw lived in Missouri, and was in custody of four minor-aged children from a subsequent marriage.
-Yettaw graduated from Drury University in 1997 cum laude, where he earned degrees in multiple majors.
-More recently, he was enrolled in a doctoral program at the Forest Institute's School of Professional Psychology (Springfield, Missouri campus), leaving the program in 2007.
+After the trespassing incidents, Yettaw continued to live in Missouri and was in custody of four minor-aged children from a subsequent marriage.
+He was enrolled in a doctoral program at the Forest Institute's School of Professional Psychology (Springfield, Missouri campus), but left the program in 2007.
+As of May 2009, Yettaw was still paying off the travel cost of his 2008 visit.

+Yettaw died May 21, 2021, at his home in Lebanon, Missouri.